blackstream-x/python-svn2git/README.md

 It will enable incremental pushes of maximum 1024 commits (or any other number you specify there), reducing the effective batch size dynamically if required.
-This improves the chance to get your local repository pushed completely.
+This immensely improves the chance to get your local repository pushed completely.

 The usage message produced by `push_all.py --help` is: